uelel/simulatePortfolio/README.md

 instrumentsPerTrade = 1
 ```

-How many instruments should be traded during regular investments.
+How many instruments should be traded during each regular investment.

 ___